IanHopkinson/defra-lidar-viewer/README.md

 There are minimal tests which can be run by doing `nosetests`, assuming you have `nosetests` installed

-There are currently two experimental HTML/Javascript visualisations which
+There are currently two experimental HTML/Javascript visualisations.
 To run them, run the minimal webserver in Python 3:

 `python -m http.server 8888 &`